 The t-distribution is a sampling distribution.
-You could generate your own t-distribution with n-1 degrees of freedom by starting with a normal population, choosing all possible samples of one size, n, computing a t-score for each sample:
+You could generate your own t-distribution with n-1 degrees of freedom by starting with a normal population, choosing all possible samples of one size, n, computing a t-score for each sample, where:

-$$t = \frac{\overline{x} - \mu}{\frac{S}{\sqrt{n}}}$$
+$t=(ar{x}-\mu)/(s/\sqrt{n})$

-where: $\bar{x}$ = the sample mean
+- \overline{x} = the sample mean

-$\mu$ = the population mean
+- μ = the population mean

-s =the sample standard deviation
+- s = the sample standard deviation

-n =the size of the sample.
+- n = the size of the sample

 When you have all of the samples' t-scores, form a relative frequency distribution and you will have your t-distribution.
 Luckily, you do not have to generate your own t-distributions because any statistics book has a table that shows the shape of the t-distribution for many different degrees of freedom.
-Exhibit 7 reproduces a portion of a typical t-table.
-See below.
+As introduced in Chapter 2, Figure 5.1 reproduces a portion of a typical t-table within an interactive Excel template.